 This blackened salmon is fresh salmon fillets coated in butter and a homemade seasoning blend, then seared to create a dark crust.
 The most delicious and flavorful salmon that takes minutes to prepare and always gets rave reviews.

+I’m a huge seafood fan, whether it’s steamed mussels, French bouillabaisse or seared salmon.
 I serve salmon every week – it’s healthy, flavorful and easy to prepare.
 This blackened salmon adds bold and savory flavors to the dinner table, with minimal effort!

 What is blackened salmon?